Peter Skene Ogden: Professional life

 After a brief time with the American Fur Company, Ogden joined the North West Company in 1809.
 His first post was at Île-à-la-Crosse, Saskatchewan, in 1810, and by 1814 he was in charge of a post at Green Lake, Saskatchewan, 100 mi south.

 Ogden had frequent run-ins with the rival HBC employees and engaged in physical violence on several occasions.
 In 1816, HBC clerks reported that Ogden killed an Indian who had traded with the Hudson's Bay Company.
 The Indian was "butchered in a most cruel manner", according to HBC officer James Bird.
 Although many in the North West Company viewed this as a necessary part of living in the Northwest, the HBC viewed Ogden as a dangerous man whose actions were deplorable, especially considering his background as the son of a judge.
 Ogden was charged with murder, and the North West Company moved him further west to attempt to avoid any further confrontations with the HBC.
 He served at different posts in modern-day Oregon, Washington, and British Columbia for the next several years.

 As a way of ending the ongoing strife between the two companies, the HBC and the North West Company merged in 1821.
 Ogden's violent history placed the now larger HBC in a quandary.
 Some in the company management severely disliked and distrusted Ogden, but newly appointed governor George Simpson pushed for his reinstatement, arguing that he had done no more than many others during the "fur-trade wars".
 Ogden was admitted to the reconfigured HBC with the rank of Chief Trader in 1823 and put in charge of Spokane House.
-In November 1824, he was put in charge of the Snake River Country of the HBC's Columbia Department Expedition.
+In November 1824, he was put in charge of the Snake River Country (part of the HBC's Columbia Department Expedition).

 Between 1824 and 1830, Ogden led a series of expeditions to explore and trap in the Snake River Country.
 One of the company's objectives was to bring as many furs from this area as possible to the HBC so as to create a "fur desert", which was intended to discourage inroads by American trappers and traders.
 The exploration trips included: